hyperledger/fabric/docs/source/channel_update_tutorial.rst

       docker logs -f peer0.org1.example.com

-You can follow the same steps as we completed above if you want to fetch and decode the new config block if you wish to inspect its contents.
+You can follow the same steps that we started with if you want to fetch and decode the new config block if you wish to inspect its contents.